marouaneMOQRANE/capteur/README.md

 - The architecture was designed by [Draw.io](https://app.diagrams.net/) .

--The architecture is composed of 3 layers : AWS layer , Kubernestes Physical layer and Kubernestes logical layer.
+- The architecture is composed of 3 layers : AWS layer , Kubernestes Physical layer and Kubernestes logical layer.